 Habits we learn when we are young often stick with us for life.
 There are many areas where we as parents consciously consider this when our children are young.
 We teach them to brush their teeth and make their beds, speak politely, help with chores, and more.

 But, what about schedule habits?
 Do we ever think of scheduling as a habit to be developed?

-In truth, there’s great benefit to teaching even little ones how to establish a habit of scheduling, long before we actually teach them how to actively create their own schedules or manage their time.
+In truth, there’s great benefit to teaching even little ones how to establish schedule habits long before we actually teach them how to actively create their own schedules or manage their time.
 If we do this, it will be much easier for them to live well-scheduled lives as adults, no matter what their planner personalities may be.

-Here are some tips for developing time management skills during the Starting Out stage of learning.
+Here are some tips for developing schedule habits during the Starting Out stage of learning.

 - Young children don’t understand the meaning of “five minutes.”
 Instead of referring to clock times, use a visual timer to give them a tangible representation of time.
 Countdown timers that use lights are very helpful with this because children can begin to get a feel for how long each color takes to change.

-- Create chore charts and set a time each day for all chores to be completed.
+- Create chore charts and set a routine block each day for all chores to be completed.

 - Train children to lay out clothing and any necessary items for the next day before they go to bed.

 - Keep a consistent bedtime and wake time as much as possible.

 Just as we count with our children before we teach them how to read numbers or read aloud to our children while they look on long before they can discern letters, we can lay foundations of schedule habits long before they can comprehend time management concepts.